Acorns Review 2026: Is It Still Worth It for Passive Investors?

 Does Acorns have a free plan?

-Can you withdraw your money from Acorns anytime?
+Can you pull your money out anytime?

-What ETFs does Acorns actually invest in?
+What ETFs does Acorns actually use?

-Is Acorns worth it at a $500 balance?
+Is Acorns worth it at $500?